-In 2021, the HAP Board must approve (or reject), rank, and place into Tier 1 or Tier 2 all projects correctly submitted in e-snaps.
+In 2022, the H4HP Policy Board must approve (or reject), rank, and place into Tier 1 or Tier 2 all projects correctly submitted in e-snaps.
 This includes CoC bonus and DV bonus projects, but does not include YHDP projects or CoC planning projects.
 If not correctly submitted, projects cannot be approved or ranked in e-snaps and thus cannot be funded.

-Applicants using e-snaps must have a valid DUNS number and up-to-date federal System for Award Management (SAM) registration.
+Applicants using e-snaps must have a valid federal Unique ID number and up-to-date federal System for Award Management (SAM) registration.